mac20060630/ai-arena-proj-the-eye-/README.md

-# 🌍 World Monitor
+# 🌍 The eye

-> **Real-time geopolitical intelligence dashboard** — live conflict tracking, threat analysis, and global situational awareness in one unified interface.
+> **Real-time geopolitical intelligence dashboard using ai** — live conflict tracking, threat analysis, and global situational awareness in one unified interface.

 ---